hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 # NBA Lineup Optimizer - Current Status

 **Date**: October 15, 2025
-**Status**: ✅ **DATA FULLY VALIDATED; READY FOR MODEL TRAINING** — All data preparation is complete and artifacts have been rigorously sanity-checked and corrected.
+**Status**: ✅ **MODEL TRAINED; READY FOR PAPER VALIDATION** — Training completed successfully with strong convergence.
+Proceed to validate against the paper's case studies.

 ## Executive Summary

 **Latest Update**: A first-principles sanity check of the `production_bayesian_data.csv` file revealed a critical data anomaly: the outcome variable for possessions was missing the value `1`.
 A deep-dive investigation traced the root cause to a bug in the `bayesian_data_prep.py` script, where made free throws were not being correctly identified.
 This logic has been **fixed and verified**.
 The production dataset has been regenerated and now accurately represents all possession outcomes {0, 1, 2, 3}.

-**The project is now fully unblocked and ready for the final modeling phase.** All data artifacts have been validated and are considered the ground truth for training.
+**The project is now fully unblocked and ready for the final validation phase.** Data artifacts were validated, the Stan model has been trained, and coefficients are available for downstream validation.

 **Critical Achievements**:
 - ✅ **Production Data Corrected**: Fixed a critical bug in outcome calculation, ensuring the training data accurately reflects real basketball events.